Orchard Supply Hardware: History

-In 2019, Central Network Retail Group (CNRG) purchased leases to 7 former OSH locations in the San Francisco Bay Area.
-These new stores were to be called "Outdoor Supply Hardware", and kept a similar appearance and experience as the old OSH stores.
-By 2020, the chain expanded to 11 locations.

-Operations

-Mergers and acquisitions
+Corporate acquisitions

-Orchard Supply Hardware ceased to be a privately owned company when it and its seven stores were acquired by W.R.
+Orchard Supply Hardware ceased to be a privately owned company when it and its seven stores were acquired by the conglomerate W.R.
 Grace and Company in 1979.

 W.R.
-Grace operated the company seven years before it sold the company along with another hardware chain to the Wickes Companies in 1986.
-Wickes operated the company for three years before selling the company to its managers in 1989.
+Grace began to sell off its 660-store retail division piecemeal in 1985.
+OSH and another hardware chain, Home Centers West, were sold to Wickes Companies in May 1986.

+Wickes had already owned the Builders Emporium hardware chain.
+It was restructuring after emerging from bankruptcy under the leadership of turnaround specialist Sanford Sigoloff.
+Under Wickes ownership, OSH grew to 31 stores in California, and was spun out again April 1989.
+The $134 million management buyout was led by OSH president Maynard Jenkins and Freeman Spogli & Company.

+In March 1993, OSH made an initial public offering on the New York Stock Exchange under the symbol ORH.
+In the same year, OSH expanded into Southern California by acquiring several hardware stores from the Builders Emporium chain when the former sibling chain went out of business.

 OSH was purchased by Sears in 1996 after seven years of independence.
+By the end of 2000, OSH had grown to 274 stores.
 In 2005, Sears sold a 19.9% interest in the company to Ares Management of Los Angeles for US$58.7 million, announcing expansion plans at the time.
 Ares had the option to later purchase another 30.2% stake in the company for US$126.8 million, but did not exercise this right.
 OSH had eighty-four stores at the time.

 At roughly the same time, Sears Holdings announced that its Sears, Roebuck & Co. subsidiary expected to receive a dividend from OSH of about US$450 million.
 In connection with the initial investment, OSH was expected to issue US$405 million in debt.
 This debt was later cited as one of the primary reasons for its 2013 Chapter 11 filing.

+Mark Baker took over leadership of OSH as President and CEO in March 2011.
+Mr. Baker was a veteran of the major hardware chains HomeBase, Home Depot, Scotty's, as well as Gander Mountain and Scotts Miracle-Gro companies.